Take Care Of Yourself

 - Study topics that interest you in-depth

-- Dedicate time each day to learning something new, such as a new fact, idea, or word.
+- Dedicate time every day to learning something new, such as a new fact, idea, or word.

 Getting the five dimensions of your well-being in check creates a platform for you to be to grow and to prosper.
 Next, it is essential to cultivate self-love.
 Self-love will help you become better in all aspects of wellness.